kaizhu256/node-swgg/README.md

 this node script will run a standalone swagger-ui server backed by nedb

 instruction
-    1. save this js script as example.js
+    1. save this script as example.js
     2. run the shell command:
         $ npm install swagger-lite && export PORT=8081 && node example.js
     3. open a browser to http://localhost:8081